PicGo/picgo-plugin-pic-migrater/README.md

 If you set the `exclude` configuration then migrator will only migrate the files' path or url which don't match the `exclude`.

 For example, if your set the `exclude` to `sinaimg.cn`， then migrator will only migrate the url or path doesn't includes `sinaimg.cn`.

+#### oldContentWriteToNewFile

+> Since v1.3.0

+If you set the `oldContentWriteToNewFile` to `true`, then the old content will be written to the new file and the migrated content will be written to the old file.

 ## Usage